4ourFans, Inc.

 About Us

-Livis Freeman graduated from the University of North Carolina at Chapel Hill in 1999 with a degree in psychology.
-He's currently pursuing his masters degree in Integrated Marketing Communications from the University of North Carolina at Wilmington.
+Livis Freeman graduated from the University of North Carolina at Chapel Hill with a degree in Psychology.
+He received his master's in Integrated Marketing Communications from the University of North Carolina at Wilmington.

-In addition to running 4ourFans, Inc., Freeman is an associate professor at the UNC Hussman School of Journalism and Media, where he has taught courses including "MEJO 531: Case Studies in Public Relations," "MEJO 441: Diversity and Communication," "MEJO 240: Current Issues in Mass Communication," "MEJO 634: Public Relations Campaigns," “MEJO 379: Advertising and Public Relations Research,” “MEJO 141: Media Ethics,” "MEJO 377: Sports Communication," "MEJO 137: Intro to AD/PR," and “MEJO 544: Career Exploration and Preparation.”
-He created “MEJO 544” in the fall of 2018, designed for seniors to help them navigate and minimize the stress from the job application process; create professional portfolios, resumes, cover letters and LinkedIn profiles; connect them with graduates for mentorship; become more effective networkers and better interviewees; and think more critically about the role that race, diversity, inclusion and racial equity have in the workplace.
+In addition to running 4ourFans, Inc., Freeman is an associate professor at the UNC Hussman School of Journalism and Media, where he has taught courses including "MEJO 531: Case Studies in Public Relations," "MEJO 240: Current Issues in Mass Communication," "MEJO 634: Public Relations Campaigns," “MEJO 379: Advertising and Public Relations Research,” “MEJO 141: Media Ethics,” "MEJO 377: Sports Communication," "MEJO 376: Sports Marketing and Advertising," "MEJO 137: Intro to AD/PR," and “MEJO 544: Career Exploration and Preparation.”
+He created “MEJO 544” in the fall of 2018, designed for seniors to help them navigate and minimize the stress from the job application process; create professional portfolios, resumes, cover letters, and LinkedIn profiles; connect them with graduates for mentorship; become more effective networkers and better interviewees; and think more critically about the role that race, diversity, inclusion and racial equity have in the workplace.

-Freeman teaches two sections of “MEJO 634” each semester, which is a capstone and the most advanced course for the PR section of the school.
-It challenges students to produce usable and easy-to-implement campaigns for real-world clients.
-Class clients have included FOX SPORTS, Nike’s Jordan Brand, the Carolina Hurricanes, the Durham Bulls, Draftkings, NASCAR, Chick-fil-A, GM (General Motors), the Nashville Predators, former Tar Heel and NBA player – Danny Green, Rameses - UNC’s Animal Mascot, UNC’s Kenan-Flagler Business School, UNC’s Eshelman School of Pharmacy, UNC’s School of Dentistry and more.
+Freeman's class clients have included FOX SPORTS, Nike’s Jordan Brand, the Carolina Hurricanes, the Durham Bulls, Draftkings, Team 23XL, NASCAR, Chick-fil-A, GM (General Motors), the Nashville Predators, former Tar Heel and NBA player – Danny Green, Rameses - UNC’s Animal Mascot, UNC’s Kenan-Flagler Business School, UNC’s Eshelman School of Pharmacy, UNC’s School of Dentistry and more.

-He serves as the Hussman School's Director of Course Scheduling and Staffing.
-In that role, he's responsible for scheduling classes and ensuring that all undergraduate classes are staffed with instructors; making decisions regarding faculty teaching assignments; overseeing and leading school efforts to identify and recruit temporary faculty to teach in the undergraduate curriculum.
-He's been delegated authority from the dean to select and hire adjunct instructors.
-He also serves as the Summer School Administrator for all summer courses.
+He is UNC Hussman’s assistant dean for course management and staffing.
+In this role, Freeman is responsible for scheduling classes, ensuring all undergraduate courses are staffed with instructors, making decisions regarding faculty teaching assignments, and overseeing and leading school efforts to identify and recruit temporary faculty to teach in the undergraduate curriculum.
+He serves as the supervisor of record for adjunct instructors and leads initiatives to enhance their experiences within the school.
+He also serves as the summer school administrator for all summer courses.

 He received the Richard Cole Service Award in 2023 and 2018 for striving to create a collaborative culture within the school.

-He received the Edward Vick Award for Innovation in Teaching in 2023 which recognizes creativity and innovation in teaching that meaningfully enhances student learning experiences.
+In 2023, he received the Edward Vick Award for Innovation in Teaching, which recognizes creativity and innovation in teaching that meaningfully enhances student learning experiences.

-Freeman currently serves on the board of directors for UNC's School of Social Work.
-He previously served on the board for The Daily Tar Heel (DTH) and as their faculty adviser.
-He has served on more than a dozen other charitable boards including the Ronald McDonald House of Chapel Hill.
-He was involved with RMH-Chapel Hill for over 13 years and served in various roles including president, vice president, secretary and adviser.
+Freeman serves on the board of directors for UNC's School of Social Work and for UNC's student-led Meantime Cafe.
+He previously served on The Daily Tar Heel (DTH) board and as its faculty adviser.
+He has served on more than a dozen other charitable boards, including the Ronald McDonald House of Chapel Hill.
+He was involved with RMH-Chapel Hill for over 13 years and served in various roles, including president, vice president, secretary, and adviser.

 Freeman has been recognized by the Triangle Business Journal as a recipient of their 2007 40 Under 40 Leadership Awards.
 He was also recognized by WCHL with a Carolina Pride “Hometown Heroes Award.”